Jiamian-Wang/mask_uncertainty_spectral_SCI/README.md

 ## Citation
-If you find the code helpful in your resarch, please cite the following papers.
+If you find the code helpful in your resarch, please kindly cite the following papers.
 ```
 @article{wang2021calibrated,
   title={Calibrated Hyperspectral Image Reconstruction via Graph-based Self-Tuning Network},